kim-g111/learngit/readme.txt

 i am learning git
 you are the world
 you jump i jump
-creating a new branch is quick
+Creating a new branch is quick & simple.